+History of Architecture in Hungary

+BMEEPETQ703

+The course gives an overview of the architecture in Hungary from the classical Antiquity up to now.
+The principle of the presentation is the chronological interdependence.
+However, particular attention is given to the main trends within the different periods as the main architectural tendencies or external and internal factors that determine the historical and architectural context; while following the timeline, the classes concentrate on the main problems of the investigated periods, like the important building types, character of the styles.
+A great emphasis is given to the exploration of the connections between the European and Hungarian history of architecture.

+- Pannonia

+- Romanesque Architecture

+- Gothic Architecture

+- Renaissance

+- Baroque

+- Neo-Classicism and Romanticism

+- Historicism and Turn of the Century

+- Modernism and the Socialist Realism

+- Late Modern and Contemporary Tendencies

+Visual Communication

+BMEEPRAQ801

-Course Name Course Name History of Art Visual Communication Neptun BMEEPETQ701 Course Objectives & Outcomes Neptun BMEEPRAQ801 The course gives an overview of history of arts from the beginnings up the 18th century.
-While following the timeline, the classes concentrate on the main visual and plastical problems of the investigated periods.
-The main focuses are those, where there is a strong connection to architecture; ways of 3d imagery, relationship between composition and details, plasticity, Course Outline Course Objectives &amp; Outcomes The course aims at enabling students to reach an advanced level in graphi design, the conscious and appropriate use of typography in their design wor and visual communication.
-It introduces students to the principles, potentia and tools of Branding, Graphic Arts & Publishing, as well as of Environmenta Graphic Design.
-Beginnings of the art: the pictures of the cavemen Ancient art of the East, Egypt Classical art of the Antiquity: Greek art Course Outline Classical art of the Antiquity: Roman art Early Christian and Byzantine art Medieval art Trecento and Giotto Quattrocento Cinquecento Baroque Visual Communication Elements and Principles of Graphic Design Typography I - Typeface / Font Anatomy / Alignment / Kerning Typography II - Text Layout Publishing I - Layout / Poster Publishing II - Booklet Design (Starts in 2023 fall) Branding I - The Image Branding II - Additional Branding Tools Environmental Graphic Design I Environmental Graphic Design II CHAPTER III Publishing I - Printed Publishing Publishing I - Digital / Online Publishing
+The course aims at enabling students to reach an advanced level in graphic design, the conscious and appropriate use of typography in their design work and visual communication.
+It introduces students to the principles, potentials and tools of Branding, Graphic Arts & Publishing, as well as of Environmental Graphic Design.

+CHAPTER I

+- Visual Communication

+- Elements and Principles of Graphic Design

+- Typography I Typeface / Font Anatomy / Alignment / Kerning

+- Typography II Text Layout

+- Publishing I Layout / Poster

+- Publishing II Booklet Design

+CHAPTER II

+- Branding I The Image

+- Branding II Additional Branding Tools

+- Environmental Graphic Design I

+- Environmental Graphic Design II

+CHAPTER III

+- Publishing I Printed Publishing - Publishing I Digital / Online Publishing

-Sustainable conceptual design of structures
+Sustainable Conceptual Design of Structures